 In total, during the financial year to 30 June 2023, EY audit professionals undertook 8.8m hours of learning (compared with 8.2m hours for the previous year), averaging 87.6 hours each.
 In the March 2023 EY employee listening survey, 87% of respondents said that EY provides them with learning opportunities that build the skills they need to be successful and 83% said that what they are learning at EY is helping them to achieve their career aspirations.

 There are also a variety of learning programs that have been developed specifically for member firm partners.
 These are available to all member firm partners worldwide and cover topics including Transformative Leadership, Disruptive Technology, and Sustainability.
-These are supplemented by high-touch, immersive programs for select groups of partners on topics such as Client Leadership and Disruptive Technology, and there are also regular learning programs on audit-specific topics such as fraud.
+These are supplemented by hightouch, immersive programs for select groups of partners on topics such as Client Leadership and Disruptive Technology, and there are also regular learning programs on audit-specific topics such as fraud.

-Where an EYG member firm audits and reviews International Financial Reporting Standards (IFRS) financial statements, relevant audit engagement team members undertake learning to become IFRS-accredited.
+Where an EYG member firm audits and reviews International Financial Reporting Standards (IFRS) financial statements, relevant audit engagement team members undertake learning to become IFRSaccredited.

-EY Czech Republic requires audit professionals to obtain at least 20 hours of continuing professional education each year and at least 120 hours over a three-year period.
-Of these hours, 40% (eight hours each year and 48 hours over a three-year period) must cover technical subjects related to accounting and auditing.
-EY Czech Republic also requires statutory auditors to obtain at least 40 hours of continuing professional education each year in accordance with the continuing professional education requirements of Chamber of Auditors.
+EY Hellas requires audit professionals to obtain at least 20 hours of continuing professional education each year and at least 120 hours over a three-year period.
+Of these hours, 40% [(eight hours each year and 48 hours over a three-year period)] must cover technical subjects related to accounting and auditing.